|Nutrition Facts (per serving)|

 - Optional: canola oil

-- If you feel like making a little bit of extra effort, heat a large frying pan over medium-high heat, spray or brush the figs with a neutral-tasting oil like canola, and cook them in the pan, turning them as needed, until lightly browned on all sides.
+Heat a large frying pan over medium-high heat, spray or brush the figs with a neutral-tasting oil like canola, and cook them in the pan, turning them as needed, until lightly browned on all sides.
 The cheese gets nice and just a bit melted this way, too.
-As an alternative, you could place them on a broiling pan and broil them briefly to melt the cheese and soften them.

 - Figs can be stuffed several hours ahead of time if you like and refrigerated.